dfinity/icp-eth-starter/README.md

 - Fund your wallet using the [Sepolia Faucet](https://sepoliafaucet.com/) (requires signing up for an [Alchemy](https://www.alchemy.com/) account)
 - Navigate to MetaMask's [E2E Test Dapp](https://metamask.github.io/test-dapp/)
   - Connect your wallet
+  - In your MetaMask extension, change the network from "Ethereum Mainnet" to "Sepolia" ([visual guide](https://support.metamask.io/hc/en-us/articles/13946422437147-How-to-view-testnets-in-MetaMask))
   - Scroll down to the "NFTs" section
   - Press "Deploy" and then "Mint" (may take a few seconds)
   - Press "Watch all NFTs" and in the MetaMask prompt, click the link with text "Test Dapp NFTs #1"